vaibhavhariaramani/Exploratory-data-analysis-Spark-Funds-Investment-CaseStudy/README.md

 # Exploratory data analysis(E.D.A.)-Investment-Case Study
 Spark Funds - asset management

+## Exploratory Data Analysis(EDA)

+We will explore a Data set and perform the exploratory data analysis.
+The major topics to be covered are below:

+- Handle Missing value
+- Removing duplicates
+- Outlier Treatment
+- Normalizing and Scaling( Numerical Variables)
+- Encoding Categorical variables( Dummy Variables)
+- Bivariate Analysis

 ## Project Brief
 Our work for Spark Funds, an asset management company.
 Spark Funds wants to make investments in a few companies.
 The CEO of Spark Funds wants to understand the global trends in investments so that she can take the investment decisions effectively.